ibm-cloud-docs/billing-usage/service-level-commit.md

 All of your service usage is discounted with a service-level commitment, even if you exceed your commitment amount.
 {: note}

-Commitments include a term, discount rate, total commitment amount, a monthly minimum spend, and yearly minimum spend if applicable.
+Commitments include a term, discount rate, and total commitment amount.
+You might also have a monthly or yearly minimum spend if applicable.
+A term might be 6 months, 1 year, or 5 years.
 For example, you might have a commitment with the following provisions:
-- 1 year term
+- 1-year term
 - 30% discount on {{site.data.keyword.powerSys_notm}}
 - $120,000 total commitment
 - $1,000 minimum usage per month